 View and comment on a planning application

-Full documentation associated with planning applications for the years 2005 onwards are available to view online.
+Full documentation associated with planning applications from 2005 onwards is available to view online.

 Our online planning application system allows you to:

-- comment on planning and tree works applications (once registered);
+- comment on planning and tree works applications (requires registration)

-- save searches, track applications and receive email alerts (once registered).
+- save searches, track applications and receive email alerts (requires registration)

 New applications, once validated, are normally viewable online within 5 working days of receipt of the application.